chrisglass/links/README.md

 ## Python

-- [Hy](https://github.com/hylang/hy) a dialect of lisp that embedds in python
+- [Hy](https://github.com/hylang/hy) a dialect of lisp that embeds in python
 - [Lark](https://github.com/lark-parser/lark) a parsing toolkit/DSL framework for python.
 [This blog post](http://blog.erezsh.com/how-to-write-a-dsl-in-python-with-lark/) is pretty nice to explain some of the usage, too.
 - [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) fuzzing python programs, the smart way